Skip to main content

 Integrating light clients

-Note that from v9 onwards, all light clients are expected to implement the LightClientInterface interface defined by core IBC, and have to be explicitly registered in a chain's app.go.
+Note that from v10 onwards, all light clients are expected to implement the LightClientInterface interface defined by core IBC, and have to be explicitly registered in a chain's app.go.
 This is in contrast to earlier versions of ibc-go when 07-tendermint and 06-solomachine were added out of the box.
 Follow the steps below to integrate the 07-tendermint light client.

+All light clients must be registered with module.Manager in a chain's app.go file.
 The following code example shows how to instantiate 07-tendermint light client module and register its ibctm.AppModule.

 app.go